In today’s changed world of work, it’s critical for organizations to adopt a flexible approach […]

 No one single solution can create equity, diversity, and inclusion in the workplace, so we offer a variety of EDI solutions and bring our decades of human-centered expertise and understanding of intergroup challenges (social identity, outgroups, discrimination, and privilege) to this work.
 We are ready to partner with you to craft custom EDI solutions for your organization’s specific needs, context, and culture.
 In addition, we also offer women’s leadership development solutions.

-Whether you’re looking for ways to address bias, overhaul your culture, or help your employees communicate more effectively across differences, we’ll work with you to create a human-centered, research-backed program tailored to your needs.
-Partner with us to understand the dynamics of EDI in your particular organizational context and specific actions to take to drive results.
+We can work with you to create a human-centered, research-based equity, diversity, and inclusion program that’s tailored to your needs.
+Partner with us to understand the dynamics of EDI in your particular organizational context and identify specific actions to take to drive real results.

 Powered by decades of our global research and in-the-field experience, our world-class EDI solutions can help you build a stronger organizational culture and equip your leaders to work together more effectively.

-Let us craft a custom initiative for your leaders at all levels based on our proprietary REAL™ framework for lasting change that builds greater equity, diversity, and diversity, and inclusion in your workplace.
+Let us craft a custom initiative for your leaders at all levels for that builds greater equity, diversity, and diversity, and inclusion in your workplace.

 Whether you want your team to communicate more effectively across differences, align behaviors with beliefs, or address unconscious bias, this program can equip everyone at your organization — from the front desk to the corner office — to hold better conversations every day.

-Scale coaching and communications skills across your organization through a lens of building a more equitable, diverse, and inclusive culture.
+We can partner with you to strengthen coaching and conversation skills across your organization through a lens of building a more equitable, diverse, and inclusive culture.

 At CCL, we measure success by lives touched and impact made.
 That’s why the organizations we work with and the leaders we transform consistently tell us the same thing: their experience with us is a game-changer.
 We’ve helped strengthen organizational cultures and build equity, diversity, and inclusion at literally thousands of organizations.